gungorkocak/contat/README.md

 but I enjoyed the development, learned some new bunch of stuff, and satisfied with the result.
 Although there are plenty of things to improve, I think current state will be just enough.

-I have noted the things that I would do next if this was a long-term project below, please check by.
+I have noted the things that I would do next if this was a long-term project, please check by.(below)

 #### Getting Started